-Christoph Grote, who heads up BMW Group’s electronics department, showed at WebSummit 2018 in Lisbon how BMW’s connected car are becoming digital, personalised, intelligent and intuitive to interact with to simply the life of customers.
+Christoph Grote, Senior Vice-President BMW Group Electronics, showed at WebSummit 2018 in Lisbon how BMW’s connected cars are becoming digital, personalised, intelligent and intuitive to interact with to improve the quality of life for their customers.

-Connected Mobility HUB were there and we wanted to know a bit more about the future of one BMW’s models and about their current transformation toward a mobility-tech company.
+Connected Mobility HUB were there and we wanted to know a bit more about the future of BMW’s car and about the companie’s transformation towards a mobility-tech company.

 BMW’s Join Venture